Academic Year or Spring Study Abroad Program

 Study of French language and other liberal arts courses at the Université de Bourgogne in Dijon, France.

 One of the liveliest provincial capitals of France, Dijon is a city with a rich heritage.
 With a long history anchored in the European traditions through ancient and medieval times, present-day Dijon retains an important place in the cultural life of France and is known for its historic monuments, its museums, its ecological awareness, and its university.
-From its mustard and pain d'épice to its world-famous vineyards, Dijon, capital of Burgundy, also knows how to celebrate a rich gastronomical tradition.
-Students enroll directly in the Université de Bourgogne (University of Burgundy), where they will take courses alongside French students, or at the CIEF (Centre International d'Etudes Françaises), which hosts students from around the world.
-Students may enroll for either a full academic year or for the spring semester only.
-Train Transportation in and out of Dijon is excellent, and Paris is only 1.5 hours away by T.G.V. (high-speed train).
-The program includes the discovery of France's regional diversity with three to four excursions per semester.
+From its mustard and pain d'épice to its world-famous vineyards, Dijon, capital of Burgundy, knows how to celebrate a rich gastronomical tradition.
+Students enroll directly in the Université de Bourgogne (University of Burgundy), where they will take courses alongside French and other international students, or at the CIEF (Centre International d’Etudes Françaises), which hosts students from around the world.
+Students may enroll for either the fall or spring semester or for a full academic year.
+Train transportation in and out of Dijon is excellent, and Paris is only 1.5 hours away by high-speed train (T.G.V.).
+The program includes the discovery of France's regional diversity with three to four excursions per semester in other French regions.

 Summer Study Abroad Program